waynodiablo/Oystercard/pills/example_schedule.md

 ### Office hours

 * Monday to Friday.
 Core hours: 09.30 to 18.00.
-You can stay until the office is closed - usually around 20.30.
+You can stay until the office is closed at 7pm.

 * Saturday and Sunday.
 The office is closed.